X

 Back to Top

 Turquoise occurs as botyroidal (grape-like) masses or nodules in fissures.
-The best quality turquoise is located in Northeast Iran.
+The best quality turquoise stone is located in Northeast Iran.
 Turquoise deposits are also found in Afghanistan, Argentina, Australia, Brazil, China, Israel, Mexico, Tanzania and the USA.

 Buying Turquoise and Determining Turquoise Gemstone Value